janosh/awesome-normalizing-flows/readme.md

 1. 2019-02-19 - [MaCow: Masked Convolutional Generative Flow](https://arxiv.org/abs/1902.04208) by Ma, Kong et al.

-   > The authors introduce a masked convolutional generative flow (MaCow) layer using a small kernel to capture local connectivity.
+   > Introduces a masked convolutional generative flow (MaCow) layer using a small kernel to capture local connectivity.
 They showed some improvement over the GLOW model while being fast and stable.

 1. 2019-01-30 - [Emerging Convolutions for Generative Normalizing Flows](https://arxiv.org/abs/1901.11137) by Hoogeboom, Berg et al.

-   > The authors introduce autoregressive-like convolutional layers that operate on the channel **and** spatial axes.
+   > Introduces autoregressive-like convolutional layers that operate on the channel **and** spatial axes.
 This improved upon the performance of image datasets compared to the standard 1x1 Convolutions.
 The trade-off is that the inverse operator is quite expensive however the authors provide a fast C++ implementation. [[Code](https://github.com/ehoogeboom/emerging)]

 1. 2018-11-06 - [FloWaveNet : A Generative Flow for Raw Audio](https://arxiv.org/abs/1811.02155) by Kim, Lee et al.